Ebola Vaccine Regimen Zabdeno (Ad26.ZEBOV) and Mvabea (MVA-BN-Filo) Description

 April 6, 2021 - Denmark-based Bavarian Nordic A/S announced the Company had received a new supply order from Janssen Pharmaceutica NV, part of the Janssen Pharmaceutical Companies of Johnson & Johnson, valued at approximately USD 28 million.
 Under the contract, Bavarian Nordic will manufacture and deliver bulk drug substance of MVA-BN® Filo vaccine, licensed to Janssen as part of its Ebola vaccine regimen, Zabdeno® (Ad26.ZEBOV) and Mvabea® (MVA-BN Filo), which the European Commission approved in 2020.

 November 17, 2020 - Study published by The Lancet: Vaccine innovation spurred by the long wait for an Ebola virus vaccine.
 Currently, the rVSV-based vaccine is used to immunize at-risk individuals during the ongoing Ebola virus outbreaks to limit the disease's spread.
-However, immunization of specific populations (e.g., health-care workers) in endemic countries outside of outbreak epicenters could reduce the likelihood of amplifying spillover events in humans.
+However, immunization of specific populations (e.g., healthcare workers) in endemic countries outside of outbreak epicenters could reduce the likelihood of amplifying spillover events in humans.
+Study Interpretation - The two-dose heterologous regimen with Ad26.ZEBOV and MVA-BN-Filo were safe, well-tolerated, and immunogenic, with humoral and cellular immune responses persisting for 1 year after vaccination.
+Taken together, these data support the intended prophylactic indication for the vaccine regimen.

 July 1, 2020 - The European Commission adopted the decision granting marketing authorizations to Janssen, a Johnson & Johnson company, for a vaccine against Ebola.
 In one month, the approval was granted, further demonstrating the Commission's commitment to placing public health protection as a priority.
 The recent Ebola vaccine, which consists of two components, called Zabdeno and Mvabea, was developed with the Commission's support.
 This decision follows a recommendation from the European Medicines Agency, which has assessed the vaccine's benefits and risks.